open-telemetry/opentelemetry-java-instrumentation/dd-java-agent/README.md

 # Could be: LoggingWritter or DDAgentWriter (default)
 writer:
   # LoggingWriter: Spans are logged using the application configuration
-  # DDAgentWriter: Spans are forwarding to a Datadog Agent
+  # DDAgentWriter: Spans are forwarding to a Datadog trace Agent
-  #  - Param 'host': the hostname where the DD Agent running (default: localhost)
+  #  - Param 'host': the hostname where the DD trace Agent is running (default: localhost)
-  #  - Param 'port': the port to reach the DD Agent (default: 8126)
+  #  - Param 'port': the port to reach the DD trace Agent (default: 8126)
   type: DDAgentWriter
   host: localhost
   port: 8126